-i.
 "And every man on board, waking or sleeping, good or bad, had had a kinder word for another on that day than on any day in the year."

-'This text is about the power of the Christmas spirit.'
-Discuss.
+In what ways is this story about the power of the Christmas spirit?

-'Although Dickens' story is entertaining, even enthralling, it is mainly educational.'
+ii.
+'Although Dickens' story is entertaining, even enthralling, it is mainly intended to educate.'
 Discuss.